Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Make sure to cite authoritative sources and figures when discussing the status quo.
 Then weave the information back to your work experience.

-Do you have similar experiences with the figures you’ve mentioned?
-Have they discussed situations you experienced yourself?
-How are you making a difference in the field?
+Do you have similar experiences?
+Have you experienced any of these situations yourself?
+How could you make a difference in the field?
 Will your perspective matter?

-What a perfect way to build credibility for your work experience personal statement!
+What a perfect way to build credibility in the work experience section of your personal statement!

 Check Out Work Experience Personal Statement Examples

-You now have a rich draft of your work experience personal statement.
-But you’re unsure of how to word and structure it.
+You now have a rich draft of the work experience section in your personal statement.
+But you might still be unsure of how to word and structure it.

 Why not check out work experience personal statement examples on the web?
 Examine how they presented their experiences and insights.
 Make sure to read as many examples as you can.

 Choose your top 3 favourites and save them in your documents.
 If you’re short of ideas, go back to them.
-Don’t forget to highlight paragraphs, sentences, and words that inspire you.
+Don’t forget to highlight paragraphs, sentences, and words that inspire you, and utilise their structure.
+You might find, for example, that the ones you like best begin with a gripping anecdote before presenting the facts of a work experience, and finally reflect on the impact the experience had on the writer.
+You can mimic this in your statement!

 Be Authentic And Vulnerable